CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.1 General Server.md

 #### SYS.1.1.A19 Set up local packet filter

-Existing local packet filters SHOULD be configured via a set of rules so that the incoming and outgoing communication is restricted to the required communication partners, communication protocols or ports and interfaces.
+Existing local packet filters SHOULD be configured via a set of rules so that the incoming and outgoing communication is limited to the required communication partners, communication protocols or ports and interfaces.

 #### SYS.1.1.A20 Restriction of access via networks